Auchmeddan Castle

-Auchmeddan Castle was a castle, most likely dating from the 16th century, now demolished, located 9 mi west of Fraserburgh, at Mains of Auchmeddan, Aberdeenshire, Scotland.

-The alternative name was Auchmedden castle.
+Auchmeddan Castle was a castle, most likely dating from the 16th century, now demolished, located 9 mi west of Fraserburgh, at Mains of Auchmeddan, Aberdeenshire, Scotland.Subclade distance 0 An alternative spelling was Auchmedden Castle.

 History

 The property belonged to the Baird family from 1568, but it was acquired by the Earls of Aberdeen, Gordons, in the mid 18th century.
-The castle's demolition took place in the late 18th century.
-The estate returned to Bairds, though of another family, in 1858.
+The castle was demolished in the late 18th century.
+The estate was purchased by Robert Baird, though from another family, in 1854, seemingly because it represented a connection with the earlier Baird gentry family, with whom there was believed to be a distant connection.
+The estate was later inherited by Robert's brother James and then by their nephew George Alexander Baird.

 Up to 1913 part of the south wall, and some scattered stone, could be traced; but by 1965 there was no trace and the site was under cultivation.
 It is believed that some of the material from the demolition was used in the construction of Denburn House in New Pitsligo, in particular panelling and timber work.

-Structure
+Position

-The structure was on the side of a ravine, leading to the village of Pennan.
+The structure was on the side of a ravine, the Den of Auchmedden, leading northwards to the coast at the village of Pennan.